 Yes.
 The county maintains a secure environment for your electronic transactions.

 How soon will I receive my first e-bill?

-You should receive your e-bill on the next bill date following your request; however, it could take up to two billing cycles.
+You should receive your e-bill on the next bill date following your registration.
+A paper statement will be mailed until the e-bill begins.

 How do I sign up?

 - Click on Set Up Online Access